-A proper diagnosis of dry eye and any of its underlying causes can only be made through a comprehensive eye exam performed by a trained eye doctor.
-The eye care professionals of Saland Vision recommend that you make an appointment if you experience any of the following symptoms:
+A proper diagnosis of dry eye and the underlying causes can only be made through a comprehensive eye exam performed by a trained eye doctor.
+The eye care professionals at Saland Vision recommend that you make an appointment if you experience any of the following symptoms:

 - Eye pain and/or redness